BarnardF/US-Accidents-data-pipeline/README.md

-# US Accidents Data Pipeline
+# US Accidents Data Pipeline Project

+## Project Overview
-This project builds a data pipeline to process and analyze the US Accidents (2016-2023) dataset from Kaggle.
+This project will build a data pipeline to process and analyze the US Accidents (2016-2023) dataset from Kaggle.
+The pipeline will use batch processing to transform raw accident data into actionable insights that can help improve road safety and traffic management.
+The final output will be interactive dashboards highlighting accident hotspots, temporal patterns, and contributing factors.

+## Business Problem to Solve
+This pipeline will help address the following real-world problems:

+1. **Traffic Safety Improvement**: Identify high-risk accident zones and contributing factors to help authorities implement targeted safety measures.

+2. **Emergency Response Optimization**: Analyze temporal and seasonal patterns to optimize the deployment of emergency response resources.

+3. **Urban Planning Support**: Provide insights into how road design, traffic control systems, and weather conditions correlate with accident frequency and severity.

 ## Project Structure
 - `dags/`: Contains Apache Airflow DAG definitions